QS-DP/Enterprise-Fullstack-Secure/README.md

 Double-click the file named:

-<pre>spin-up.bat
-The script will automatically: </pre>
+<pre> Run the App with spin-up.bat
+- - > Double-click spin-up.bat <pre>

+Watch the terminal window — confirm that it:

-✅ Create and activate a secure Python virtual environment
+✅ Creates a Python virtual environment

-✅ Install backend dependencies
+✅ Installs backend dependencies from requirements.txt

-✅ Install frontend dependencies
+✅ Installs frontend dependencies via npm install

-✅ Build the frontend
+✅ Builds the React app via npm run build

-✅ Launch the Flask server at http://127.0.0.1:5000
+✅ Launches the Flask server on http://127.0.0.1:5000

+✅ Pass if: You see "Running on http://127.0.0.1:5000" Open the URL in your browser → should load your frontend served from Flask spin-up.bat

 🧠 Tip: If you want to edit the script for macOS/Linux, convert it to a .sh file.